alexdlaird/pyngrok/docs/integrations.rst

        httpd.socket.close()

-We can then run this script to start the server.
+You can then run this script to start the server.

 .. code-block:: sh